 Lydia ConnellFunctional Family Facilitator

 Lydia Connell has been working for Independence Rising as a Functional Family Facilitator since January of 2021.
 Her duties within Independence Rising include accurately documenting visitations within families, safely transporting children to visits, and connecting with parents to improve parenting skills and reunite them with their children.
-She is currently a sophomore at Chadron State College studying human biology as a pre-medical student.
+She is currently a senior at Chadron State College studying human biology as a pre-medical student and will be attending the University of Nebraska Medical Center in the fall.
 In addition to babysitting and working with children in a classroom setting, Lydia has been able to take psychology and counseling courses that allow her to better understand familial relationships and effectively work with children and families.
-Prior to working for Independence Rising, Lydia worked as a CNA for three years.
+Prior to working for Independence Rising, Lydia worked as a CNA for three years and continues to work as a CNA.
 She is certified in First Aid and BLS for infants, children, and adults.
-Her strengths include working with others, punctuality, and being highly detail-oriented.
+Her strengths include working with others, punctuality, and being highly detail oriented.
 Lydia loves connecting with children and finds it rewarding to watch the growth of the relationship within families.

 Candi GibbensFunctional Family Facilitator